 ACES (Access to College Engagement to Success) or dual credit refers to courses taught to high school students for which the students receive both high school credit and college credit.

-Requires permission from the Career and Academic Planning Services, Rita E. King Library.
+Requires permission from the Career and Academic Planning Services, Reta E. King Library.
 Please request paperwork through that office.

 All first-time entering students, transfer students, or students returning to Chadron State College will be assigned to the current catalog.
 Students may choose to follow a later catalog published after their (re)enrollment.
-Students may choose to appeal entrance into the current catalog by writing an explanation of reason to the Academic Dean.
+Students may choose to appeal entrance into the current catalog by writing an explanation of reason to the dean of Curriculum.

 Freshman = 1 – 29 completed credits